CosmeValera/ReactProjects/devops/kafka/README.md

 ![Kafka broker and partition replication across a cluster](15-36.png)

-This is what makes Kafka different from standar Message Brokers (RabbitMQ or ActiveMQ).
+This is what makes Kafka different from standard Message Brokers (RabbitMQ or ActiveMQ).

 In those standard message brokers, messages are deleted after consumption.
 Kafka however, stores messages on disk for a configurable retention period.

-It can be used for analyzing patterns and improving servcies.
+It can be used for analyzing patterns and improving services.

 - This enables real time data processing.
 - Consumers can read multiple times and whenever they want